softwaremill/softwaremill-common/README.md

 # SoftwareMill Common project

 Most of the modules are usable stand-alone and do not require other modules.
 Simply include the jar in your project and you're ready to use it.
-See the individual module READMEs for mor information.
+See the individual module READMEs for more information.

 Jars and sources are available in our Maven repository: